 In this video: how to climb out and get up, identifying the first climb, when to ignore lift, pushing out in front, signs of lift, when to turn around, getting established in a turn in traffic, working weak lift, small cores, dropping out of the thermal, giving other pilots space to work, adjusting your position within the thermal, straightening up or turning tight, feeling the lift, watching others, sensing the core, what to do when thermal weakens, inversion layers, shifting cores, widening your turns ... and more!

-Sorry about the loud vario sounds in the video - although it helps you to clearly map the lift he is encountering, placing the microphone on the flight deck right beside the vario has boosted the vario volume.
-Carlo also has two instruments going simultaneously as he is testing one unit (Skytraxx 3.0) against his reference unit (Naviter Oudie 4).
+Sorry for the loud doubled-up beeping sounds in the video - Carlo was comparing two varios, and placed the mic beside them - although from learning point of view it helps you to more clearly map the lift he is encountering.
 Once you adjust to the 'audio language' you'll realise that it is describing the bit you can't feel (the vertical movement he is experiencing) which can help you understand what he is doing with the controls.

 Brought to you by Flybubble